 * * * * *

 Streaming video from the 19th floor of the Brandywine Building in downtown Wilmington, the Falcon Cam follows the flight and fate of this pair and their offspring.

 Peregrine Falcons, once a federally endangered species, have been using a nest box, provided by the U. S. Fish and Wildlife Service, on the Brandywine Building since 1992.
-In the past decade, this site has been home to some of Delaware’s most successful falcons, often producing three or more eyasses (baby falcons) each year.
-The Falcon Cam comes to you through DNREC and project partners, the Delmarva Ornithological Society and DuPont’s Clear Into The Future Program with support from Citibank and others, projecting what's sure to be another exciting season in the skies of Wilmington.
+Over the past decade, this site has been home to some of Delaware’s most successful falcons, often producing three or more eyasses (falcon chicks) each year.
+The Falcon Cam comes to you through DNREC and project partners, the Delmarva Ornithological Society, Pepco Holdings/Delmarva Power, United States Fish & Wildlife Service, Wild Birds Unlimited (Hockessin), Citigroup, Inc., and Buccini-Pollin Group, projecting what's sure to be another exciting season in the skies of Wilmington.

-January and February – Both resident adults, Red Girl and CJ, are seen in the nest box making scrapes and courting.
-As March approached, activity in the box picked up as the pair prepared for the first egg of 2013!
+January and February – Both resident adults, Red Girl and Trinity, are seen in the nest box making scrapes and courting.
+As March approaches, activity in the box picks up as the pair prepare for the first egg of 2016!